4 Steps to Obtain a Certified C+E Driving Licence

 Throughout this exercise, the examiner will assess your ability to perform each step safely and accurately.
 It's essential to follow proper procedures and communicate effectively during the uncoupling and coupling process.
 Practice and familiarity with the vehicle's controls are key to success in this part of the test.

-C+E on road Test
+C+E on Road Test

 The HGV Class 1 on-road driving test, also known as the Category C+E practical driving test, is the final assessment in obtaining your license to drive articulated vehicles (Class 1) in the UK.
 During this test, a certified examiner will assess your ability to safely and competently operate an articulated HGV on public roads.
 Here's what you can expect during the HGV Class 1 on-road driving test: